 The solar aureole energy is low for both pristine clear-sky and heavy overcast conditions and it tends to be larger as aerosol load increases, which increases the amount of forward scattering in the vicinity of the sun.
 It also increases for cloudy conditions when thin clouds of cirrus type are partly covering the sun or when there are surrounding broken clouds, in which case the aureole brightness can be both large and variable over short timescales.
-It should also be noted that the energy in the part of the aureole between the edge of the solar disk at 0.266° and 2.5° will be of a similar size to that outside 2.5°.
+It should also be noted that the energy in the part of the aureole between the edge of the solar disc at 0.266 and 2.5° will be of a similar size to that between 2.5 and 6.5° .

-Figure 7a shows the direct clearness index defined as the ratio of measured DNI to DNI at the Top of the Atmosphere, plotted against the aureole energy.
-Again, the color scale represents the cloud fraction CF. The mean aureole energy for each direct clearness index bin is also plotted.
+Figure 7a shows the direct clearness index defined as the ratio of measured DNI to DNI at the TOA, plotted against the aureole energy.
+Again, the colour scale represents the CF. The mean aureole energy for each direct clearness index bin is also plotted.
 This shows that for clear skies, there is little forward scattered radiation, and the aureole energy is low.
-As the aureole energy increases, because the forward scattering around the Sun increases, the Direct clearness index tends to reduce and CF increases.
-For very low clearness index (with opaque clouds obscuring the Sun), there is little remaining direct beam, and the aureole tends to reduce back to zero.
+As the aureole energy increases, because the forward scattering around the sun increases, the direct clearness index tends to reduce and CF increases.
+For very low clearness index (with opaque clouds obscuring the sun), there is little remaining direct beam, and the aureole tends to reduce back to zero.
 Some exceptions to this are seen in Fig. 7a, with low direct clearness index but large aureole energy, coming from scattered light around the sun that passes through the clouds under anisotropic conditions.
 Large aureole is related to large CF while low aureole intensity can be related to all cloudy conditions.